 Ch 122.
 Structure Determination by X-ray Crystallography.
 9 units (3-0-6); first term.
 Prerequisites: Ch 21 abc or instructor’s permission.
 This course provides an introduction to small molecule X-ray crystallography.
 Topics include symmetry, space groups, diffraction by crystals, the direct and reciprocal lattice, Patterson and direct methods for phase determination, and structure refinement.
 It will cover both theoretical and applied concepts and include hands-on experience in data collection, structure solution and structure refinement.
 Instructor: Takase.

 Ch 125abc.
 The Elements of Quantum Chemistry.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ch 21 abc or an equivalent brief introduction to quantum mechanics.
 A first course in molecular quantum mechanics consisting of a quantitative treatment of quantum mechanics with applications to systems of interest to chemists.
 The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, scattering theory, and reaction rate theory.
-Instructor: Okumura (a), part b and c not offered 2016-17.
+Instructor: Okumura (a), Miller/Chan (b), part c Not offered 2017–18.